-The proctor monitors the tester takers.
-The proctor will walk around in the room to ensure that all test takers are adhering to the Valley College Academic Integrity policy.
-The proctor may assist the students during the exam, if warranted.
+The proctor monitors the tester takers and room.
+The proctor will walk around in the room to ensure that all test takers are adhering to the Valley College Academic Integrity policy and the rules written below.
+The proctor will assist the students during the exam and in cases of mitigating circumstances, may speak to students.
 Valley College may monitor via camera by the proctor.